 Meditation requires plenty of practice before it can become effective.
-Once I made the commitment to meditate each and every day, I started to see results.
-It became especially helpful on chaotic days when my stress levels made my pain even worse.
+Once Jackie made the commitment to meditate each and every day, she started to see results.
+It became especially helpful on chaotic days when her stress levels made her pain even worse.

-Another great way of managing your own pain is through exercise, which is proven to help manage chronic pain.
+Another great way of managing pain is through exercise, which is proven to help manage chronic pain.
 It also has the added benefit of being very good for you.
 Yoga, in particular, offers amazing health benefits with stress release, chronic pain and inflammation.

-Although some days it can feel impossible to exercise when you’re in pain, be patient with yourself.
-It takes a lot of strength to get up and moving when your chronic pain flares up,.
+Although some days it can feel impossible to exercise when you’re in pain, Jackie’s advice is to be patient.
+It takes a lot of strength to get up and move when your chronic pain flares up.
 Practice at your own pace and try not to get upset if you miss a few workouts.

 Your Diet Could Be Playing a Major Role

-Like myself, many chronic pain sufferers experience inflammation as the root cause of their pain.
-While anti-inflammatories can be useful, you should work on altering your diet for long-term results in treating arthritis pain.
-It is important to know what triggers there are as many foods have inflammation-fighting abilities, while others have been shown to cause the inflammation.
+Like Jackie, many chronic pain sufferers’ experience inflammation as the root cause of their pain.
+While anti-inflammatories are useful from time to time, you should try to alter your diet for long-term results in treating arthritis pain.
+It’s important to know what triggers you may have, as many foods have inflammation-fighting abilities, while others have been shown to cause the inflammation.

-I personally saw a lot of improvement once I made the conscious effort to cut out as much sugar and sodium as possible.
-It started with a few simple decisions and switches to ease my arthritis pain and feel better.
+Jackie saw a lot of improvement in her pain level once she made the conscious effort to cut out sugar and sodium.
+For her, it started with a few simple decisions and food swaps to ease her arthritis pain and begin to feel better.

 There are a number of options for treating arthritis pain without popping pills.
 And the best part is most of them don’t come with side effects, won’t result in addiction and can help you in other facets of your life.
 There is no one right way to handle chronic pain; it’s whatever works best for you.